- Oops!Something went wrong.Please try again later.

 None of Occidental, the Dealer Managers and Solicitation Agents, the Tender Agent and Information Agent, the trustee under the indentures governing the Notes or any of their respective affiliates is making any recommendation as to whether holders should tender any Notes in response to the Tender Offers and Consent Solicitations.
 Holders must make their own decision as to whether to participate in the Tender Offers and Consent Solicitations and, if so, the principal amount of Notes as to which action is to be taken.

 This press release shall not constitute an offer to sell, a solicitation to buy or an offer to purchase or sell any securities.
-Neither this press release nor the Offer to Purchase is an offer to sell or a solicitation of an offer to buy debt securities in the Concurrent Offering or any other securities.
+Neither this press release nor the Offer to Purchase is an offer to sell or a solicitation of an offer to buy any securities.
 The Tender Offers and Consent Solicitations are being made only pursuant to the Offer to Purchase and only in such jurisdictions as is permitted under applicable law.
 In any jurisdiction in which the Tender Offers are required to be made by a licensed broker or dealer, the Tender Offers will be deemed to be made on behalf of Occidental by the Dealer Managers, or one or more registered brokers or dealers that are licensed under the laws of such jurisdiction.

-Occidental is an international energy company with operations in the United States, Middle East, Africa and Latin America.
-We are the largest onshore oil producer in the U.S., including in the Permian Basin, and a leading offshore producer in the Gulf of Mexico.
+Occidental is an international energy company with assets in the United States, Middle East, Africa and Latin America.
+We are one of the largest oil producers in the U.S., including a leading producer in the Permian and DJ basins, and offshore Gulf of Mexico.
 Our midstream and marketing segment provides flow assurance and maximizes the value of our oil and gas.
 Our chemical subsidiary OxyChem manufactures the building blocks for life-enhancing products.
 Our Oxy Low Carbon Ventures subsidiary is advancing leading-edge technologies and business solutions that economically grow our business while reducing emissions.
 We are committed to using our global leadership in carbon dioxide management to advance a lower-carbon world.
 Visit oxy.com for more information.

 Cautionary Statement Concerning Forward-Looking Statements